featheredscorpion149/drumbot/README.md

 This means the following function, `webhook()`, will be called every time the homepage of the callback site receives a `POST` request.
 Because of this, you can think of `webhook()` as the bot's main method whenever it receives any message.

 The other functions, which follow the line of pound signs, are just there to make common tasks simpler.

+#### `responses.py`

+The responses and their trigger phrases.
+Add or edit your responses here.
+You can also run ./responses.py from the command line to test your responses!

 ## GroupMe API